 Cold and Flu: Prevention and Natural Therapies

-Six Preventive Strategies To help you maintain a healthy immune system, incorporate these six strategies into your daily routine:
+Seven Preventive Strategies To help you maintain a healthy immune system, incorporate these seven strategies into your daily routine:

 - Get enough sleep: Inadequate sleep weakens your immune system and makes you more susceptible to viruses and illness.
 Your body needs 7–9 hours of sleep every night.
 To help improve sleep, read our 12 tips for better sleep here.